 - whether the prosecutor and judge perceive that you are a danger to commit further sex crimes, either against adults or against children.

-Put simply, the more likelihood that you might commit a sex crime against a child would definitely be a scenario where they're going to want you to register as a sex offender.
+Put simply, the more likely you might commit a sex crime against a child would be a scenario where they want you to register as a sex offender.

-Now, it's very questionable whether you should have to plead to a sex-related offense and then you're in a position where you could potentially avoid registering as a sex offender.
+Now, it's very questionable whether you should have to plead for a sex-related offense.
+Then you're in a position where you could potentially avoid registering as a sex offender.

 Pleading Guilty to Certain Sex Crimes

-Probably the biggest thing that is difficult to grasp who are charged with sex crime offenses and who are thinking about whether or not they are going to register as a California sex offender is that, it's the charge that determines whether or not you have to register as a sex offender.
+Probably the biggest thing that is difficult to grasp who is charged with sex crime offenses and who is thinking about whether or not they will register as a California sex offender is that it's the charge that determines whether or not you have to register as a sex offender.

-I have a lot of people who are charged with sex crimes and the prosecutors want them to plead guilty to a particular charge, and they're saying, I will plead guilty to that but I don't want to register as a sex offender.
+I have many people charged with sex crimes, and the prosecutors want them to plead guilty to a particular charge, and they're saying, I will claim guilty to that, but I don't want to register as a sex offender.

-Then, if prosecutor and judge said they didn't have to register as a sex offender, they would both be violating the law and they would end up with a big problem, because you can't circumvent that requirement to register as a sex offender in certain sex crimes.
+Then, if the prosecutor and judge said they didn't have to register as a sex offender, they would both be violating the law and a big problem because you can't circumvent that requirement to register as a sex offender in particular sex crimes.

 How Can I Avoid Sex Offender Registration in California?

-So, what your criminal defense attorney has to do is if you absolutely do not want to have to register as a sex offender, is:
+So, what your criminal defense attorney has to do is if you do not want to have to register as a sex offender is:

 - get a charge, if you're going to plead guilty, to an offense that does not involve registration; or

-There's kind of a middle ground in sex crimes cases where somebody could plead to a charge that does not require sex registration, but sometimes the prosecutors will have you register as a sex offender for the probationary period only.
+There's a middle ground in sex crimes cases where somebody could lead to a charge that does not require sex registration.
+Still, sometimes the prosecutors will have you register as a sex offender for the probationary period.

-So, in determining whether you're going to register as a sex offender, you're going to need to hire the best sex crime defense attorney you can find.
+So, in determining whether you're going to register as a sex offender, you will need to hire the best sex crime defense attorney you can find.

-You've definitely come to the right place here.
-For nearly 3 decades now, I've been defending people for those offenses which involve sex crimes, sex registration.
+You've come to the right place here.
+For nearly three decades now, I've been defending people for those offenses which involve sex crimes and sex registration.

 So, pick up the phone.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.